 our contributors

-Their Voices go live at 6.30pm, UK time, on the Frist Friday of the month.
+Their Voices go live at 6.30pm, UK time, on the frist Friday of the month.

 The idea for Voices from Silence came from Rosie Benjamin, its first contributor.